Adaptive Soft Error Protection for Neural Network Processing: Introduction

-Unlike static vulnerability analysis approaches, we observe that the vulnerability of neural networks (NNs) is highly influenced by input data and varies dynamically at runtime.
-Specifically, simpler deep learning tasks tend to be more resilient to soft errors, making it inefficient to apply intensive fault protection uniformly across all inputs.
-To this end, we propose an adaptive fault-tolerant design framework that dynamically adjusts protection intensity based on the varying vulnerabilities of both neural network layers and input data.
-This adaptive approach enables selective fault-tolerant, unlocking significant opportunities for optimization.
-In particular, we propose a lightweight graph neural network (GNN) model to precisely capture the input- and component-specific soft error vulnerability and enable the runtime vulnerability prediction.
-Experimental results demonstrate that our approach can seamlessly integrate with existing fault-tolerant techniques, significantly reducing computational overhead while maintaining robustness.
+Unlike static vulnerability analysis approaches, we observe that in addition to the model layer, the vulnerability of neural networks is highly influenced by input data and varies dynamically at runtime.
+Specifically, simpler deep learning tasks tend to be more resilient to soft errors, making it inefficient to apply intensive fault protection uniformly across all inputs and layers.
+To this end, we propose an adaptive fault-tolerant design framework that dynamically adjusts protection intensity based on the varying vulnerabilities of both neural network layers and input data, providing important opportunities for optimizing fault-tolerant methods.